 By design, many medical devices are now small and portable.
 That makes them more mobile and flexible, but it also means they’re more vulnerable to loss.
 It can happen when a small device gets wadded up in dirty linens and sent down a laundry chute or when it’s accidentally tossed in the trash.
 Other times, equipment simply “walks out the door” in a patient’s pocket.

 Losing a device or two once in a while won’t cripple a healthcare organization.
 But much like death by a thousand cuts, routine losses over time add up to a big impact.
 That’s because every loss represents a “double whammy”: the impact of not having the asset available for patient care PLUS the hard-dollar cost to replace it!

-Combining Real-time Location System (RTLS) technology with analytics is a proven way to tackle shrinkage.
+Real-time Location System (RTLS) technology is a proven way to tackle shrinkage.
 It improves financial and operational results by focusing on two primary goals: preventing equipment from “walking out the door” and analyzing loss history to identify process improvements that can further reduce loss.

 At STANLEY Healthcare, we’re helping hospitals across North America tackle those goals with Asset Management solutions based on two enabling technologies—active RFID and RAIN (passive) RFID powered by the Impinj platform.

 In upcoming blog posts, I’ll share the story of a hospital that’s using each type of RFID to reduce inventory shrinkage.
 In the meantime, you might be inspired by the experiences of our customer Robert Wood Johnson (RWJ) University Hospital.